North East England: Alkali manufacturing

-Before the industrial revolution alkali was mostly used to aid the bleaching process of cloth.
-As the industrial revolution took hold, increasing demand for alkali came from higher production of dyestuffs, and bleach.
+Before the Industrial Revolution alkali was mostly used to aid the bleaching process of cloth.
+As the Industrial Revolution took hold, increasing demand for alkali came from higher production of dyestuffs, and bleach.
 In 1798 John Losh and the Earl of Dundonald took out a lease for a rich supply of brine pumped from a nearby coal mine, the Walker pit, becoming the supplier of raw material for The Losh, Wilson & Bell Alkali works.
 The works were established at Walker-on-Tyne in 1807 and bleaching powder manufacture began there in 1830, Losh Brothers soon manufactured half the soda in England.
 By 1814 the Leblanc process of making alkali from common salt was introduced to Britain.
 Alkali works using this process opened at Tyne Dock 1822, Felling shore Tyneside 1826, Friars Goose Gateshead 1828 and again on Felling Shore in 1834.
 Such works also produced soda, alum and Epsom salts.

 The river frontage at South Shore of the River Tyne at Gateshead was one of the main locations for the chemical industry such that in the 19th century, which led to a cluster of iron, soap and alkali manufacturing.

 By 1828 the alkali works had a large problem controlling emissions of hydrochloric acid fumes which devastated the neighbouring countryside.
 One solution was to build tall chimneys to drive the fumes further away and in 1833 the tallest chimney in England was built at the Friars Goose Alkali Works.
-The passing of the Alkali Act of 1863 in the UK Parliament brought about a further reduced pollution from these processes and was the first industrial environmental legislation to come into practice globally.
+The passing of the Alkali Act 1863 in the UK Parliament brought about a further reduced pollution from these processes and was the first industrial environmental legislation to come into practice globally.